Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Linea Aspera

+The intermuscular septa are connective tissues that separate different groups of thigh muscles.
 The distinctive ridges of the linea aspera are formed by the mechanical pull of the attached muscles, gradually shaping the bone over time.

 Medial Supracondylar Ridge